If you plan to return to the University after taking time away, there are specific steps to follow before you can register for classes.

 - Your college, school, or center office will determine your eligibility to return, your status in your degree program, and confirm the degree requirements in effect upon your return.

-- If you have any questions on this process, please contact your college or department office.
+- If you have any questions about this process, please contact your college or department office.

 Deadlines to apply to return